Bosko's Parlor Pranks

-Bosko's Parlor Pranks is a 1934 Happy Harmonies cartoon produced by Hugh Harman and Rudolf Ising for Metro-Goldwyn-Mayer starring their character Bosko.
-It is the first Bosko cartoon produced in color (two-strip Technicolor), and the first made at MGM following the Harman-Ising studio ending its deal to produce Looney Tunes and Merrie Melodies for Warner Bros. and Leon Schlesinger.
+Bosko's Parlor Pranks is a 1934 American animated comedy short film directed by Hugh Harman.
+The fourth film in the Happy Harmonies series, it is the 39th cartoon to star Bosko, the first Bosko cartoon produced in color (two-strip Technicolor), and the first made at MGM following the Harman-Ising studio ending its deal to produce Looney Tunes and Merrie Melodies for Warner Bros.
+Pictures and Leon Schlesinger.
 Warner Bros. would later own Happy Harmonies and the MGM cartoon studio through its Turner Entertainment Co. banner.

-In this cartoon, Bosko appears with the same character design as in his Warner Bros. cartoons.
-After Hey-Hey Fever, Bosko's second MGM cartoon, he was redesigned into a more clear caricature of an African-American boy.
-Most of the animation in the cartoon is reused from the Looney Tunes shorts in which Bosko appeared.
+In this cartoon, Bosko appears with the same character design as in his Warner Bros. cartoons, with most of the animation being reused from said films.
+After Hey-Hey Fever, Bosko's second MGM cartoon, he was redesigned into a more realistic caricature of an African-American boy.
+Most of the animation in this cartoon is reused from the Looney Tunes shorts in which Bosko appeared.